 But the truth is, these other cities offer so much more ‘Poland’ than the big ones.
-They’re less travelled but cater to tourists just as much as the major Polish cities out there.
+They’re less travelled but cater to tourists just as much as the major tourist cities out there.

-Whether you need a relaxing getaway, want to check out some Polish history or get some unique shots for your Instagram, these Polish cities that are off the beaten track are just for you.
+Whether you need a relaxing getaway, want to check out some Polish history or get some unique shots for your Instagram, these cities in Poland that are off the beaten track are just for you.

 If you’re worried that a lack of tourism means that it’ll be hard to get buy using English, don’t worry.
 Poles speak incredible English and you’ll get by speaking English in all of these towns and cities!